 Her drab green patina, her rusty edges emerging over time, over the long years as she peacefully ages and mellows.

 Now retired.
 Put to pasture.
 Peacefully her life moves on.
 Trucking days long over.
-Continuing, resting in peace (RIP).
+Continuing to rest in peace (RIP).

 Beautiful rust and cobwebs.